Working Papers

 Abstract:

-competition in a general equilibrium model, where firms may differ in terms of
+in a general equilibrium model, where firms may differ in terms of own wealth

-own wealth and/or efficiency.
-We find that the amelioration of financial
+and/or efficiency.
+We find that the amelioration of financial constraints always increases competition (it lowers

 Keywords: Financial